jorgemf2604/jorgemf2604/README.md

 - 📚 I have a Certificate of Higher Education in Computing and IT from the Open university.
 - 🌱 I graduated from Northcoders (coding bootcamp) in June 23.
 - 👁️ Currenly looking for a job as a software developer (UK)
-- 📫 How to reach me: send me a tweet at @aJorgeMartin or email me at jorgemf2604@gmail.com
+- 📫 How to reach me: email me at jorgemf2604@gmail.com
+- 🖊️(LinkedIn)[www.linkedin.com/in/jorge-martin-fernandez-49923b285]

 <!---
 jorgemf2604/jorgemf2604 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.